-- B128 Paragraph 87 requires an entity to include in insurance finance income or expenses the effect of changes in assumptions that relate to financial risk.
-For the purposes of HKFRS 17: - (a) assumptions about inflation based on an index of prices or rates or on prices of assets with inflation-linked returns are assumptions that relate to financial risk; and - (b) assumptions about inflation based on an entity's expectation of specific price changes are not assumptions that relate to financial risk. - B129 Paragraphs 88-89 require an entity to make an accounting policy choice as to whether to disaggregate insurance finance income or expenses for the period between profit or loss and other comprehensive income.
+- B128 Paragraph 87 requires an entity to include in insurance finance income or expenses the effect of the time value of money and financial risk and changes therein.
+For the purposes of HKFRS 17: - (a) assumptions about inflation based on an index of prices or rates or on prices of assets with inflation-linked returns are assumptions that relate to financial risk; - (b) assumptions about inflation based on an entity's expectation of specific price changes are not assumptions that relate to financial risk; and - (c) changes in the measurement of a group of insurance contracts caused by changes in the value of underlying items (excluding additions and withdrawals) are changes arising from the effect of the time value of money and financial risk and changes therein. - B129 Paragraphs 88-89 require an entity to make an accounting policy choice as to whether to disaggregate insurance finance income or expenses for the period between profit or loss and other comprehensive income.
 An entity shall apply its choice of accounting policy to portfolios of insurance contracts.
 In assessing the appropriate accounting policy for a portfolio of insurance contracts, applying paragraph 13 of HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, the entity shall consider for each portfolio the assets that the entity holds and how it accounts for those assets.